afshinamighi/Courses/basics-programming/bc-python-w01.md

 In Python 01, we focus on building first steps of interactive programs, which are sequences of instructions executed in a sequential manner without branching or loops.
 By following Python 01, you will develop the skills to create programs where users can input simple values, and the program will calculate and display the results as output.

-By the end of Python 01, you will have the knowledge and proficiency to write your own basic Python programs, allowing you to create interactive applications that perform calculations based on user input.

 ### Step 1: Calculations

+Having basics knowledge of computer hardware can be helpful to understand the execution of the programs better.
 Computer hardware refers to the physical components of a computer system.
 Here are some essential concepts to understand:

 - Hard Disk: It is a storage device that stores your files and programs permanently.
 - RAM (Random Access Memory): It is the computer's temporary memory that allows quick access to data during program execution.